RussellLuo/easyconfig/README.md

-easyconfig
+EasyConfig
 ==========

-A simple library for easy configuration in Python, inspired by `flask.config`.
+A simple library for loading configurations easily in Python, inspired by `flask.config`.